As Putin ramps up his summer offensive in Ukraine, will he succeed?

 Russia is stepping up its summer offensive both on the ground and in the air but support from Europe and sophisticated drone warfare could help Ukraine hold Moscow back.
 World affairs editor Sam Kiley takes a closer look

-A peevish spokesman for Vladimir Putin bristled with indignation this week at Donald Trump’s description of Russia’s invasion of Ukraine as “like kids fighting in the park”.
+A peevish spokesman for Vladimir Putin bristled with indignation recently at Donald Trump’s description of Russia’s invasion of Ukraine as “like kids fighting in the park”.

-It’s not, Dmitry Peskov pouted, the conflict is an “existential question” for Russia.
-“This is a question of our security and the future of ourselves and our children, the future of our country,” continued Putin’s spokesman who has grown more accustomed to preening with pleasure at the relentless assaults on Ukraine from the White House this year.
+Not so, Dmitry Peskov pouted; the conflict is an “existential question” for Russia.
+“This is a question of our security and the future of ourselves and our children, the future of our country,” continued Putin’s spokesman, who has grown more accustomed to preening with pleasure at the relentless assaults on Ukraine from the White House this year.

 He is right.
 Victory for Russia was once defined as regime change in Kyiv.
 But it really need only be a messed up Ukraine, unstable, violent and impoverished.